quantumlib/Stim/doc/file_format_dem_detector_error_model.md

     Interpreting relative detector targets and coordinate annotations requires tracking these two values, since they shift the targets and coordinates.
 2. **The Nodes (possible symptoms and frame changes)**.
-    The error model must include every mentioned symptom and frame change, including ones not involved in any error mechanism (i.e. only declared by `detector` and `logical_observable` instructions).
+    The error model must include every explicitly and implicitly declared detector (symptom) and logical observable (frame change).
+    In practice this means computing the absolute index of the largest detector, and including a number of detectors equal to that index plus one.
+    The same is done for frame changes: find the largest mentioned frame change index, and include a number of frame changes equal to that index plus one.
+    Getting the number of nodes correct is important when parsing densely packed data that does not include explicit detector indices or frame change indices.
 3. **The Edges (error mechanisms)**.
     The error model must include the mentioned error mechanisms.